khakhalin/notes/keywords/pandas.md

 * https://stackoverflow.com/questions/766372/python-non-greedy-regexes
 * https://pandas.pydata.org/docs/reference/api/pandas.Series.str.extract.html

+### Json-like dicts

+* `pd.json_normalize(df['col_name'])` - takes a single column of [[json]]-like recursive dicts; produces a dataframe with all possible columns (with `NaN` for missing values).
+The names of these new columns are point-joined property names (like in `user.name.suffix`)

 ### Dates and times

 Documentation (a bit wordy): https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html

 The main data type for dates is a **Timestamp**, and it directly inherits to the `datetime.datetime` types (described in [[py_dates]]).
-Pandas however provides a much neater interface for manipulating these methods.
+Pandas however provides a set of much neater wrappers these methods.
 It means that if you create a pandas-timestamp and a datatime-datetime for the same moment, they will be equal to each other, and `isinstance(dt, datetime.datetime)` will be true for both of them, even though `type()` will return different names, and formally types won't be equal to each other.
 A standard case of class inheritance.

 The most useful methods are called on series of Timestamps using a prefix (similar to how it works for strings): for example `df.x.dt.dayofyear`.
 For example:
 * `year`, `hour`, `day`, and other obvious words, that turn a a datastamp into an integer.
 Also: `dayofyear`, `weekofyear`, `dayofweek` (zero-indexed starting Monday).
 Note the absence of parentheses; it's really like that; it's a property, but not a method, apparently! (🔥 why?)
-* `date()` and `time()` return a new series of either **Dates** or **Times** that are not quite Timestamps, but kinda related, and only partially functional datatypes.
-Most importantly, note that a Date is not just a rounded Datetime, and it does not inherit to a Timestamp, which may cause problems if one if substituted for the other.
+* `date()` and `time()` return a new series of either **Dates** or **Times** that are not quite Timestamps, but kinda related. ☣️ Note that a Date is not just a rounded Datetime, as it does not inherit to a Timestamp, and is not equal to a datastamp encoding 00:00 time on the same date.
+This may cause problems if one isn't careful.
 * `dt.round('D')` - rounding to a day; similarly `floor` is for rounding down, and `ceil` for rounding up.
 Aliases for frequencies can be found here: https://pandas.pydata.org/docs/user_guide/timeseries.html#timeseries-offset-aliases
 * To produce a nice string: `strftime('%w-%a')`; the format codes are described here: https://docs.python.org/3/library/datetime.html#strftime-and-strptime-behavior
+    * Most common ones: `%Y-%m-$d` - ISO date.
+Alghouth `str(timestamp.date())` gives the same result.
 * To parse strings into stamps (an opposite to formatted output): `df.x = pd.to_datetime(df.x)` - it's surprisingly smart, and in most cases just magically works.
 * To test if a date is special:`is_month_end`
 * To generate a range of dates: `pd.date_range(start, end, frequency)` (for more parameters, see [manual](https://pandas.pydata.org/docs/reference/api/pandas.date_range.html)).
 Frequency may be either a simple code (like the default of `d`), or a fancy complicated offset (see below), which is needed for example to generate the 5th day of each month.
 Despite the name, generates proper full-blooded timestamps, and not just scrawny dates.